algorandfoundation/xGov/Proposals/xgov-33.md

 ### Milestone 1
 Date: 3 months
-Amount: 100000
-Description: UI/API

-### Milestone 1
-Date: 3 months
-Amount: 100000
+Amount: 400000
-Description: Add non-linear schedules
+Description: UI/API, add non-linear schedules, verification (audit)

-### Milestone 1
-Date: 3 months
-Amount: 200000
-Description: Audit

 ## Benefits for the community
 A common credit-risk-free transfer of coins.
 Algorand, the champion of the credit-risk bearer (employees).
 Algorand, the inheritance problem solver (when should I award my kids with inheritance ~ do it over time).